KevinThulnith/Calculator/README.md

-calculator with htm css and javascript graet for beginers
+Calculator app with html css and javascript good for beginners fully optimized code